VAT on drinks UK: Coffee, tea and the taxman’s decree

 Rum babas

 Excise duty is a fee paid by manufacturers on certain goods.
-It is different from sales tax or VAT as that is a tax on the consumer, whereas excise duty is a tax on the manufacturer.
-The manufacturer can choose to pass that cost onto consumers but it may make their product less competitive on price.
+It’s different from sales tax or VAT, as these are a tax on the consumer, whereas excise duty is a tax on the manufacturer.
+The manufacturer can choose to pass that cost onto consumers, but it may make their product less competitive on price.

 Excise duty is added to the cost of specific products, like gasoline, tobacco, and alcohol to address three types of problems: